jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 <blockquote class="twitter-tweet" lang="en"><p>hey <a href="https://twitter.com/lbjonz">@lbjonz</a> on this summer weekend I am daydreaming of all things <a href="https://twitter.com/search?q=%23snow&amp;src=hash">#snow</a>: <a href="https://twitter.com/search?q=%23skiing&amp;src=hash">#skiing</a> <a href="https://twitter.com/search?q=%23boarding&amp;src=hash">#boarding</a> <a href="https://twitter.com/search?q=%23caves&amp;src=hash">#caves</a></p>&mdash; Jim Moffitt (@snowman) <a href="https://twitter.com/snowman/statuses/480209697199243264">June 21, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-The entire JSON associated with the above tweet is [HERE].
+The entire JSON associated with the above tweet is [HERE](https://github.com/jimmoffitt/pt-dm/blob/master/schema/hashtags.json).
 For a look of all the potential metadata that can be provided see [HERE](https://github.com/jimmoffitt/pt-dm/blob/master/schema/tweet_everything.json).

 Given your particular use-case you may only need a subset of this supporting metadata and decide not to store every piece of data provided.
 For example, the standard Twitter metadata includes the numeric character position of hashtags in a tweet message.
 You may decide that you do not need this information, and therefore can omit those details from your database schema.